-Project Research Theme 2: Labour, Home Production, and Structural Transformation at the Level of the Household, Research Theme 5: Political Economy and Public Investment, Cross-Cutting Issue 3: Inequality and Inclusion
+Project Research Theme 2: Labour, Home Production, and Structural Transformation at the Level of the Household, Research Theme 5: The Role of the Public Sector, Cross-Cutting Issue 3: Inequality and Inclusion

 Spotlight Kampala: Illuminating Energy Inequities in Informal Urban Communities